Deputy helps hoof wayward cows home along Michigan road - News Break

 Deputy helps hoof wayward cows home along Michigan road

-MASON, Mich.
-(AP) — A sheriff’s deputy hoofed it for 3 miles along a two-lane Michigan road to help guide eight wayward cows back to a farm.
-WLNS-TV reports that the Ingham County sheriff’s office transport unit responded Friday to a report of cattle blocking a road near Mason.
-The deputy and two other men spent about two hours rounding up and herding the bovine back home.
-The trek was recorded by a dashcam in a sheriff’s office vehicle.
-The sheriff’s office said on its Facebook page that the effort was “all in a day’s work.”www.wcn247.com
+MASON, Mich. — (AP) — A sheriff’s deputy hoofed it for 3 miles along a two-lane Michigan road to help guide eight wayward cows back to a farm.

 Comments / 0